yuanw19/QuickShop/README.md

 Try this out by downloading this folder and double click "Quickshop.exe"

-Manipulate the movement by pressing "W", "A", "S", "D" as front, back, left, and right.
+Manipulate the movement by pressing "W", "A", "S", "D" for front, back, left, and right, respectively.
-Hold "Shift" for crouching
+Hold "Shift" to crouch

-By left-click the item on the shelf, you are able to see the item name in the top-left corner of the screen
+By left-clicking on item on the shelf, you can see the item name in the top-left corner of the screen

 ![image](/Image/1.png)